FAILURE ANALYSIS ON PLASTICS AND METALS

 The key principles of this analysis are applicable to any branch of the manufacturing sector since the triggering factors can be divided into three specific classes:

-Using differential scanning calorimetry (DSC), our laboratory can determine the temperature and enthalpy of fusion and crystallization, glass transition temperature, decomposition temperature, crystallinity degree and phases (fillers, blends, copolymers).
+Afterwards, using differential scanning calorimetry (DSC), our laboratory can determine the structure, the behaviour during melting and crystallization, glass transition temperature, decomposition temperature, crystallinity degree, additives and phases (fillers, blends, copolymers).

 The mechanical properties of metals, such as steel, cast iron and non-ferrous alloys (aluminium, copper, nickel, etc.) are strongly influenced by their chemical composition and microstructure.
 After accurate preparation and polishing, samples are carefully evaluated focussing particular attention on the effects of heat treatments and processing on: